Everything You Need to Know About Idaho Corporations:

-Idaho Incorporation Services
+Idaho Incorporation Options

 Skip the state fees!
 Get an Idaho corporation and the best of our services today.
 Includes EIN, hassle-free maintenance, business address & mail forwarding, Privacy by Default®, local Corporate Guide® service, and everything you need to operate at full capacity.

 Get Idaho corporation, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

 How to Incorporate in Idaho

 To start a corporation in Idaho, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file Articles of Incorporation with the Office of the Secretary of State.
 You can file this document online, in person or by mail.
 The articles cost $100 to file.
 Once filed with the state, this document formally creates your Idaho corporation.

 Per ID Code § 30-21-402 (2019), every Idaho corporation must appoint a registered agent.
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your articles wherever possible to ensure maximum privacy.